 The above Mahamrityunjaya mantra renditions can be found in the mantras and music resources page here:

-Another beautiful version recorded by Jon and Jenny Haase has been shared in the forum section recently:
+Another beautiful version recorded by Jon and Jenny Alswinn has been shared in the forum section recently:

 Featured image is a screenshot from the video above.

 “Rigveda.”
 Encyclopædia Britannica.
 Accessed July 04, 2017. https://www.britannica.com/topic/Rigveda.

 Mahamrityunjaya Mantra Door into Eternal Life.
 Accessed July 04, 2017. http://www.yogamag.net/archives/2007/ajan07/mrit.shtml.

 “The Path of the Spiritual Sun Resources.”
 Belsebuub.com.
 Accessed July 04, 2017. https://belsebuub.com/path-of-the-spiritual-sun-resources.